jonrhuang/chat-server/README.md

 This project contains two programs:

 - `server`: listens for incoming TCP connections and responds to a single client message.
-- `client`: connects to the server, sends a message, and receives a response.
+- `client`: connects to the server, sends a message, receives a response, then closes the connection.

 ## Project Structure